mrkschan/ctags-status/README.md

 ![A screenshot of ctags-status package](https://github.com/mrkschan/ctags-status/blob/master/docs/screenshot.png?raw=true)

 Inspired by VIM Tag List plugin.
+Using Ctags to locate the start of functions / classes and heuristic (e.g. indentation / closing curly '}') to locate the end of them.

 # Dependency